Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 |num_cycles (API)			|187	|492	|940	|1836	|3628	|7212	|14379	|
 |API Throughput (Msa/sec)	|42.78	|130.08	|136.17	|139.43	|141.12	|141.99	|142.43	|

-*clk_freq: 1GHz
+*clk_freq: 1 GHz

-The AI Engine APIs are a header-only implementation which act as a "buffer" between the user and the low-level intrinsics (LLI) to increase the level of abstraction.
-Is it possible that the API adds some overhead?
+The AI Engine APIs are a header-only implementation that acts as a "buffer" between the user and the low-level intrinsics (LLI) to increase the level of abstraction.

 We modify the kernel code to use low-level intrinsics (LLI).